How to Enable or Disable Memory Compression in Windows 11

 Performance, SysMain, and RAM Latency

-Memory compression in Windows 11 uses a bit of your processor’s power to shrink and unshrink data, which is usually not a big deal for performance.
+Memory compression in Windows 11 uses a small amount of your processor's power to shrink and unshrink data.
+This usually doesn't have a significant impact on performance.

 Troubleshooting Performance Degradation

-If you notice your computer is slower after changing these settings, you should revert them immediately.
+Reverting these settings becomes necessary if your computer feels slower afterward.
 Open PowerShell as administrator and enter Set-MMAgent -MemoryCompression $true and restart your PC.
-If you still have issues, check your Task Manager to see if a specific app is consuming too much memory.
+If issues persist, check your Task Manager to see if a specific app is consuming too much memory.

 Summary

-Memory compression is a key part of Windows 11 that helps your PC run smoother by shrinking data in your RAM, and it’s best to leave it on for better speed.
+Memory compression is a key feature in Windows 11.
+It helps your PC run smoother by shrinking data in your RAM, and generally, leaving it enabled delivers optimal speed.

 Does disabling memory compression improve gaming performance?